 Prof. Arnold's research interests include numerical analysis, partial differential equations, mechanics, and in particular, the interplay between these fields.
 Much of his work concerns the computer solution of partial differential equations, focusing on the development and understanding of methods for simulating physical phenomena ranging from the deformation of elastic plates and shells to the collision of black holes.
 Around 2002 he initiated the finite element exterior calculus, a new approach to the stability of finite element methods based on geometric and topological structure underlying the relevant partial differential equations.
-The development of the finite element exterior calculus is a major direction of his current research work.
+The development and applications of the finite element exterior calculus remains a major direction of his current research work.

 Prof. Arnold received his Ph.D. degree in Mathematics from the University of Chicago in 1979.
 From 1979 through 1989 he was on the faculty of the University of Maryland.
 In 1989 he moved to Penn State University where he was appointed Distinguished Professor Mathematics, and where he remained until moving to University of Minnesota and assuming the position of Director at the Institute for Mathematics and its Applications in August 2001.

 Among Arnold's priorities are efforts to increase public understanding of mathematics and its role in society, and he is frequently cited in print and broadcast media.
 In 2007 he coauthored an award winning video, Möbius Transformations Revealed, which went viral on YouTube, garnering about two million views.